amkirsch/resume/andrew_kirschke_resume_v1.0.md

 * Excited about learning new topics and diving deeper
 * Contributor to the Chef Supermarket (Phoenix Cookbook)
 * Contributor to open source project (ruby-git)
+* Life Science Industry Experience - worked with a major pharmacy chain to support their automated electronic prescription applications.

 <br/><br/>
 ### Tools, Languages, etc.